Opinion | Amid the worst of the pandemic, our mad king rages only about himself

 President-elect Joe Biden has no magic wand to make covid-19 go away.
 But he does understand that no attempt to return to normal life can succeed unless we first get the virus under control, and that controlling covid requires following the advice of public health professionals.

 At the moment, however, there is nothing Biden can do.
-The Mad King, clinging the fiction that he has not been deposed, will not even allow federal officials to begin sharing data with Biden’s incoming coronavirus team.
+The Mad King, clinging to the fiction that he has not been deposed, will not even allow federal officials to begin sharing data with Biden’s incoming coronavirus team.
 The theme of his failed reelection campaign should have been “Make America Sick Again.”

 Read more from Eugene Robinson’s archive, follow him on Twitter or subscribe to his updates on Facebook.